 - Avoid washing your hair too much.
-Some wash once a week, or every other week even.
+Some wash once a week or even every other week.
 Just rinse your hair instead.

 - When in the shower, brush the shampoo into your hair with warm water, going in the direction of the waves.

 - After shampoo-brushing your hair, rinse with cool water.